Frane Bućan

-Frane Bućan (born 25 August 1965 in Split) is a Croatian retired football player who played for HNK Šibenik, Hajduk Split, KRC Genk, MVV, Bonner SC and VfL Reinbach.
+Frane Bućan (born 25 August 1965) is a Croatian former professional footballer who played as a midfielder for HNK Šibenik, Hajduk Split, Genk, MVV, among other clubs.

-Club career
+Career

-Bućan played in Belgium for Genk from 1989 until 1994, except for one season at Dutch side MVV.
+Bućan was born in Split.
+He played in Belgium for Genk from 1989 until 1994, except for one season at Dutch side MVV.
 At Genk he formed an attacking partnership with Maltese forward Carmel Busuttil.